camel-tooling/vscode-camelk/docs/content/integration.md

 ## Creating a new Camel K Integration file

-1. From the command palette, choose `Create a new Apache Camel K Integration file`
+1. From the command palette, choose `Camel: Create a Camel route using XXX DSL`
-2. Choose the language to use.
-3. Choose the workspace folder
-4. Provide a name for the new file
+2. Provide a name for the new file

-The new Apache Camel K Integration file is created at the root of the chosen workspace folder.
+The new Apache Camel K Integration file is created at the root of the workspace folder.

 ## Stopping an Apache Camel K integration